RonenNess/GeonBit.UI/README.md

 # Install

 You can either install GeonBit.UI with NuGet or manually.
-No matter which way you choose, there are two main steps:

-1. Get the GeonBit.UI dll for your project.
-2. Include the built-in theme content files, unless you don't want them.

 ## Via NuGet

 First run the NuGet install command: